fbpx

 Conservation Leadership Institute

-The Conservation Leadership Institute (CLI) is a rigorous, nine-week, leadership development program offered at no charge by the Jackson Hole Conservation Alliance.
+The Conservation Leadership Institute (CLI) is a rigorous, eight-week, leadership development program offered at no charge by the Jackson Hole Conservation Alliance.
 Graduates of CLI have the skills and knowledge to effectively organize, advocate, and hold local decision-makers accountable for building a better future.
 CLI starts with the basics of organizing and progresses each week as participants learn and practice new skills to become grassroots leaders in our community.
 The course includes a range of topics that participants will explore through group discussion, guest speakers, panel presentations, group projects, readings and real-world applications.

 By the end of the course, you’ll have the know-how—as well as the encouragement and support—to effectively: